methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-08-06-ansible-generate-rundeck-inventory.md

 ---
   title: Ansible - Generate Rundeck Inventory
+excerpt: "I have been doing some testing with Jenkins and Rundeck along with Ansible lately.
+I wanted a way to number one not have to manually update..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I have been doing some testing with Jenkins and Rundeck along with Ansible lately.
 I wanted a way to number one not have to manually update